jbk2/fakebook/README.md

 ### Next ToDos:

-- Use ImageProcessingJob to process user.profile_photos as well as post.photos
-- Replace all icon images with font_awesome icons
-- Stop posts index loading all posts on page load, paginate (maybe) and load on scroll by turbo
-- Reduce profile image sizes, and render different preloaded ones for different uses
 - Create User profile page - contains profile info and all of their posts
 - Create Users#index page
 - Enable comments on posts
-- Enable likes on posts, posts has_many likes
+- Enable likes on posts, posts has_many likes, cannot like own post, cannot like same post twice
 - Limit posts#index to only authored & friends posts
 - Enable chat
 - Use Turbo to lazy load posts.